 Project Details & Process

-In mid-September, Bexley Schools signed a purchase agreement to acquire 28.36 acres of land north of Bexley, at 935 N. Cassady Ave., to develop an outdoor campus for potential outdoor learning and multiple field sports.
+In mid-September, Bexley Schools announced a purchase agreement to acquire 28.36 acres of land north of Bexley, at 935 N. Cassady Ave., to develop an outdoor campus for potential outdoor learning and multiple field sports.
 This land is more than double what the district currently has on the Cassingham Complex.
+A 75-day due diligence period for the proposed purchase of the Cassady Avenue property expired on Dec.
+2. The district had the right to terminate the purchase agreement on or before that date but elected not to do so.
+The district is scheduled to complete the purchase in mid-December.

 Why was this not discussed publicly until the agreement was signed?